 This is a fantastic day, often led by a down to earth local, who has lived in Broome for 20 years, has heaps of knowledge and willing to answer plenty of questions.

 On your way to or from Cape Leveque, you must stop at the iconic Beagle Bay church.

 Amid a well run indigenous community, this church was built by hand and has featured in many Australian films.
 The simplicity and history of the area is refreshing to any seasoned traveller.

-Gaze out at the Indian Ocean while wandering along the quieter side of Cable Beach, (away from the beach chairs and towards where the FWD’s park when the tide is out).
+Gaze out at the Indian Ocean and watch the Broome tides while wandering along the quieter side of Cable Beach, (away from the beach chairs and towards where the FWD’s park when the tide is out).

 Early morning presents a stunningly shimmering shore with millions of shells adding to the magic of this spectacular and uncrowded beach stroll.

-The town centre of Broome has a mixed atmosphere, and while I wouldn’t walk around alone at night, a visit to the night market is well worth the time, presenting live music and local artists selling their own work.
+The town centre of Broome has a mixed atmosphere, and while I wouldn’t walk alone at night, a visit by bus or car to the night market is well worth the time, presenting live music and local artists selling their own creations.